SafeKepper/Drug-discovery-/README.md

-# Random Forest Regressor(ensemble) - Machine Learning Model - Drug Discovery
+# Identifying potential drug candidate for Dihydroorotate dehydrogenase through Machine Learning with Chembl Database

 A brief description of what this project does and who it's for